farcaster-project/RFCs/06-datum-and-instructions.md

 **Sent by**: Alice|Bob clients

-Provides daemon the instruction to follow the swap protocol, daemon can create locking steps during the protocol execution and require client to acknowledge the execution progression.
+Provides daemon the instruction to follow the swap protocol, daemon can create locking steps during the protocol execution and require the client to acknowledge the execution progression.

 The `next_code` may be used when `next` requires a choice by the client.